-Thank you for the comment.
+Thank you for the comment!
 Although we showed the profiles of 15 metabolites in three organs of seven species, there are various unidentified peaks in the chromatograms of our samples, particularly leaf and stem samples, and some of them are highly abundant in some species but not all species.
-This variation made the chromatograms complex, and without spectra information, it is hard to tell the identity of the peaks.
+This variation made the chromatograms complex, and without spectra information, it is hard to tell the identities of the peaks.
 To identify peaks during our analysis, we compared both retention time and absorbance spectra against our standards.
-Therefore, we think showing all chromatograms may make readers (particularly non-experts) distracted rather than help them to understand our manuscript.
-Thus, we prefer not to show all chromatograms.
-Instead we provide spectra for each metabolite we analyzed as a supporting figure (Fig. S2).
-We hope the reviewer agrees with us.
+Therefore, showing all chromatograms may make readers (particularly non-experts) distracted rather than help them to understand our manuscript.
+Instead, we provided spectra for each metabolite we analyzed as a supporting figure (Fig. S2).
+We hope the reviewer agrees with us that this change is one of the best ways to effectively deliver meaningful information.

 The third major point is the unknown compound mentioned in tables S1 and S2.
 According to the manuscript one previously undescribed compound was isolated and revealed as isoscutellarein 8-glucuronide.
 However, the tables compare the shift values of isoscutellarein 8-glucuronide and scutellarin to another unknown compound, which was not mentioned in the main text?
 If so, some more information on this component should be added to the main text.
 Otherwise, please clarify.

-Thank you for the comment.
-The unknown compound in Tables S1 and S2 refers to the isoscutellarein 8-G fraction which we isolated from our S. barbata leaf extracts.
+Thank you for the comment!
+The unknown compound in Tables S1 and S2 refers to the isoscutellarein 8-G fraction which we identified from our S. barbata leaf extracts.
 In the tables, data in the scutellarin and isoscutellarein 8-O-β-glucuronopyranoside columns were taken from prior publications, and are not our own data.
 This was indicated in the original submission with a superscript beside the compound names.
-However, to make this more clear, we reworded the labels of both Tables S1 and S2, and added extra notes at the bottom of the tables.
+However, to make this clearer, we reworded the labels of both Tables S1 and S2, and added extra notes at the bottom of the tables.
 Minor points: Line 103: According to The Plant List Scutellaria leonardii is a synonym for Scutellaria parvula var. leonardii.
 Therefore, please change it to S. parvula (with or without the respective variation).

-Thank you for pointing out this error.
+Thank you for pointing out this error!
 S. leonardii was changed to S. parvula in the revised manuscript, and all figures and tables were revised accordingly.

 Line 144: Please add particle size of the HPLC column.

-We have added particle size of the column in line 149.
+We have added the particle size of the column in line 149.

 Line 162: Please add the column used for LC-HRMS or indicate if the same column was used.
 Also specify if both acetonitrile and water contained 0.1% formic acid.
 It is not clear.

-We have added column information in line 175, and revised line 173-174 that reads "0.1% formic acid in water (A) and 0.1% formic acid in acetonitrile (B) were used as the mobile phase to separate analytes on an Agilent Poroshell 120 EC-C18 column (2.7 μm, 3.0 × 50 mm)."
+We have added column information in line 175, and revised line 173-174 that reads " Water with 0.1% formic acid (A) and acetonitrile with 0.1% formic acid (B) were used as the mobile phases to separate analytes on an Agilent Poroshell 120 EC-C18 column (2.7 μm, 3.0 × 50 mm)."

 Line 296 and 298: Please write NOESY and ROESY instead of NOSEY and ROSEY.